Call to Schedule Service Today (877) 464-8443

 Rodents

-To make matters worse, mice and rats don’t just stink when they’re alive, they emit strong odors when they’re dead, too.
+To make matters worse, mice and rats don’t just stink when they’re alive — they emit strong odors when they’re dead, too.
 Since rodents prefer to crawl into dark corners to die alone, their bodies often end up trapped behind walls and in small, cramped spaces that are hard to reach.
-The rotting smell of death this creates, filled with decomposing chemicals like sulfur dioxide and methane is one of the most unforgettable scents you’ll ever sniff.
+The rotting smell of death this creates with decomposing chemicals like sulfur dioxide and methane is one of the most unforgettable scents you’ll ever sniff.

-When you think about a bedbug infestation, you probably think about how itchy it is, not how smelly it is.
-Like a lot of other pests, they use scents like humans use language, by releasing hormones such as histamine to navigate and pheromones to warn other bugs about potential dangers.
+Bed bugs aren’t just itchy — they’re stinky, too.
+Like a lot of other pests, they use scents like humans use language.
+Bed bugs communicate by releasing hormones such as histamine to navigate and pheromones to warn other bugs about potential dangers.
 Unfortunately, these chemical conversations can reek!

-Some people say their bedbug-infested house smells sweet like musty berries, and others describe it as a cilantro-like stench.
-If the bedbug population in your home is big enough, you’ll probably see them before you detect a scent, but it’s possible to get used to the smell the longer you live with it.
+Some people say their bed-bug-infested house smells musty, sweet, or even similar to rotten berries.
+Others describe it as a cilantro-like stench.
+If the bed bug population in your home is big enough, you’ll probably see them before you detect a scent.

 We can help

 Still wondering what that smell is?
-Stop plugging your nose and start contacting Hughes Exterminators to get rid of the source of your home’s stink today.
+Stop plugging your nose and contact us to get rid of the source of your home’s stink today.